-NHS England will use the findings of this work to inform new thinking on how to improve access to a CNS or Keyworker for everyone affected by cancer.
+NHS England will use the findings of the collaboration with The Charity to inform new thinking on how to improve access to a CNS or Keyworker for everyone affected by cancer.

 The role of a CNS and Key Worker varies across neuro-science centres and in response to the needs of the patient.

 People affected by a brain tumour told us that they think the primary responsibilities of the CNS role is to provide information and advice, act as a single point of communication and support and co-ordinate care.

 Our research shows that access to a single point of contact (typically a CNS) can make a significant and positive difference to a person's access to information, experience of symptoms and emotional and mental health.